-Detailed parking surveys could not be undertaken for the amount budgeted for and do not align with Council's resolution from 2015.
-This creates an opportunity to reallocate this budgeted amount towards scoping the overall Integrated Transport Plan and review of the Car Parking Strategy.
-The reallocated \$30,000 may be used to appoint an appropriate consultant to review the Car Parking Strategy and provide the City with a background report on the overall Integrated Transport Plan to inform the future works to be undertaken during the 2017/18 and 2018/19 financial years.
-It is intended that the Integrated Transport Plan will inform the requirement for future town centre parking reviews.
+Detailed parking surveys could not be undertaken for the amount budget for and do not align with Council's resolution from 2015.
+This creates an opportunity to reallocate this budgeted amount towards scoping the overall car parking strategy review and preparation of an Integrated Transport Plan.
+The reallocated \$30,000 may be used to appoint an appropriate consultant to provide the City with a background report and overall Integrated Transport Plan to inform the future works to be undertaken during the 2017/18 and 2018/19 financial years.
+It is intended that the Transport Strategy will inform the requirement for future town centre parking reviews.